verge-io/docs/docs/public/ProductGuide/creatingvms.md

 <a name="recipe"></a>
 ## Create a VM from a Recipe
-> Recipe files may be available for download from your VergeIO Service Provider's Repository.
+> Recipe files may be available for download from your VeregOS Service Provider's Repository.
 Each Tenant is also able to create and use its own VM recipes.{.is-success}

 1. From the Cloud Dashboard, select **Machines** from the menu or click the Machines quick-link on the dashboard.
 2. Click **Virtual Machines** from the menu or click the Virtual Machines quick-link on the dashboard.